 On the matter of graphics and controls, like most games that were sold on technical prowess, FFVII is now aged beyond its innovation, leaving it visibly faulty, since it lacks the refinement of the games it inspired.
 I think that I now understand why people have been hoping for an HD version for years, because I’d gleefully take one over having to ever play the original busted version.
 Hell, I’d even take a fan remake at this point, even if it had to be chopped together in RPG Maker, just to experience the narrative and gameplay without the game’s janky execution, because it would at least avoid FFVII’s experimental but often foolish mistakes.
 An RPG Maker game would at least let me see what I’m pointing to when I try to cast spells, instead of giving me extreme close-ups of Barret’s head.
 It would probably give me water vehicles that go faster than 2 knots.
 It would avoid the major glitches (and one would hope it would avoid introducing its own).
 It might go so far as to not have so many damnable missable items and enemy skills, like a good remake that improves upon the original.
 Maybe it would have minor convenience upgrades, like a Bestiary, but I’m just dreaming at this point.

 Unfortunately, I can’t grade FFVII just on customization and Limit Breaks.
-Technical limitations created the need for a party of three instead of a party of four, and while I know that three becomes the standard from here on out, VII doesn’t honestly do enough to compensate in my mind: if you’re going to take a combat system designed for a party of four or five, barely change it, and then rip out one to two whole characters without adding enough features to compensate, I’m just going to look at the game a little more poorly, and do.
+Technical limitations created the need for a party of three instead of a party of four, and while I know that three becomes the standard from here on out, VII doesn’t honestly do enough to compensate in my mind.
+If you’re going to take a combat system designed for a party of four or five, barely change it, and then rip out one to two whole characters without adding enough features to compensate, I’m just going to look at the game a little more poorly, and do.
 The party size limitation even ends up hurting the narrative, since there are fewer characters around at any given time to comment on things and develop in the little, everyday ways that characters get outside of their personal arcs.
-What’s funny is that this is entirely artificial: the game is perfectly happy to throw the entire party into the salad bowl whenever it needs to, and could have simply implied that they were all narratively present at all times, as RPGs have done since if not earlier.
+What’s funny is that this particular narrative problem is entirely artificial: the game is perfectly happy to throw the entire party into the salad bowl whenever it needs to, and could have simply implied that they were all narratively present at all times, as RPGs have done since if not earlier.
 Sometimes developers overthink their “realistic” elements.

 As far as the ATB games go, then, I still find VII better than IV (which is far and away my least favourite ATB game.
-Let’s be real: IV’s customization is nonexistent and some of IV’s gameplay mistakes, especially forcing party members out without warning, are comedically bad), but no longer consider it even with VI and I’m not sure how it fares in comparison to TAY.
+Let’s be real: IV’s customization is nonexistent and some of IV’s gameplay mistakes, especially forcing party members out without warning, are comedically bad), but no longer consider it even with VI, and I’m not sure how it fares in comparison to TAY.

 Much of FFVII’s plot is, on closer observation, simply repeated from previous Final Fantasy games, FFV especially.
 I’ve already discussed most, but we can go even further: there’s apparently a cut line of dialogue implying that Sephiroth had 9 demons at his disposal, which sounds like they were going to go even further down the FFV route by recreating the Demons of the Rift?
 In any event, repeating old plots isn’t so awful in-and-of itself.
 After all, the SNES games did it all the time!
 I’d certainly have been more engaged with the FFVII’s narrative if it hadn’t been such a copycat, but the same is true of previous games.
 I find that in the end, I haven’t quite exhausted my patience for these recycled storylines and elements yet, and don’t think poorly of FFVII for using them.
 It could have had a better game if it hadn’t, sure, but I’m not going to dock it for keeping them.
 Hell, I think I stand these old stories for another game or two yet, which is good because I hear FFIX is pretty open about its referential plotline!